vkoves/vkoves.github.io/_posts/2021-01-10-making-accessible-content.md

 {% include linkedHeading.html heading="Transcripts" level=3 %}

-As [WebAIM's article on captions][https://webaim.org/techniques/captions/] notes, transcripts are also a helpful alternative for multimedia content, including videos.
+As [WebAIM's article on captions][webaim-captions] notes, transcripts are also a helpful alternative for multimedia content, including videos.
 Why might someone prefer a transcript?
 To quote that article:

 > Screen reader users also may also prefer a transcript over real-time audio, since most proficient screen reader users set their assistive technology to read at a rate much faster than natural human speech.